bodrick/awesome/TOPICS.md

 *   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
 *   [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your Second Brain supercharged by Generative AI 🧠  Alternative to OpenAI GPTs & Your personal assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+Alternative to OpenAI GPTs
 *   [microsoft/vscode-copilot-release](https://github.com/microsoft/vscode-copilot-release) - Feedback on GitHub Copilot Chat UX in Visual Studio Code.
 *   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source experiment tracker.
 *   [sindresorhus/awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI